Smellen/SteamGameStatistics/README.md

 It's a work in progress.

 ### Usage guide
+Before running the application the steam user key and the steam id need to be loaded into the environment variables.

 1. Use a command line tool to clone the following repo.
     ```csharp
     git clone https://github.com/Smellen/SteamGameStatistics.git